kakakuoka/usttc/README.md

 * [assembly.ai](https://www.assemblyai.com/)
 * [deepgram](https://deepgram.com/)

-We include these 6 providers, because all of them have comparable accuracy, reasonable complete features, and easy-to-use client SDKs.
+These six providers are included because they all have comparable accuracy, reasonable complete features, and simple-to-use client SDKs.
 Now you need to decide which providers you want to test.
 This is truly an overwhelming task, because there is no single right answer.
-Each provider has its own strengths and weaknesses on different audio characteristics, and also have different price strategy.
+Each provider has unique strengths and weaknesses, as well as its own unique pricing strategy.
-If you don't know which one is the best for your application, we suggest you should test all of them on your own audio samples to get a sense.
-Fortunately, USTTC makes it very easy to test multiple providers using (almost) the same code.
+If you don't know which one is best for your application, we suggest you test all of them on your own audio samples to get a sense.
+Fortunately, USTTC makes it very easy to test multiple providers using (almost) the same code, which is also the original intention of USTTC.

 The following table shows the price of each provider, so that you can also choose based on your budget.